 Understand the difference between a bad review from a genuine reader who wasn't that keen on your book, and a troll who is out to get you personally.
 Shouting 'troll' every time you get a bad review can make you look a bit petulant.

-....but try not to get too hung up/obsessed if you do this sort of research!
-More often, looking at a reviewing history will simply show you that your writing style is not one that the reviewer likes.
-For instance, I have rarely had a very good review from avid chick lit readers.
+Yes, your 1* review might be from someone you blocked on Twitter (it's happened to me), but, more often than not, looking at the reader's reviewing history will simply show you that your writing style is not one that the reviewer likes.
+For instance, I have rarely had a very good review from romance or crime thriller readers.

 Read, learn from it if possible ~ then walk away....